 The conversion factor is derived based on pre-computation areas of all sub-divided lots as stated in qualifying titles (as per approval letters from Pengarah Tanah dan Galian Johor) over the total land areas acquired (as per sale and purchase agreement).

-- The oil palm estate which is an unconverted development land zoned for tourism is currently planted with oil palm trees which are due for replanting. - ^(c) The building is being constructed on land owned by Crescendo Education Sdn.
+- The oil palm estate which is an unconverted development land zoned for mixed development is currently in the midst of replanting. - The building is being constructed on land owned by Crescendo Education Sdn.
 Bhd.